prefab-cloud/prefab-cloud-docs-web/docs/ruby-sdk/ruby.md

 ### Rails Applications

-If your application is using Rails put your initializer in `config/initializers/prefab.rb`.
+For Rails applications, put your initialization code in `config/initializers/prefab.rb`.
 For many popular forking webservers, read on.

 If you are going to use dynamic configuration in files like `staging.rb` that are loaded before initializers, you can initialize Prefab in `application.rb`
 ```ruby